 Obsessive-compulsive inventory (OCI) - this is designed as a questionnaire to be completed by people suffering from OCD (unlike the interviewer administered Y-BOCS below).
 It is recommended for use by the NHS Increasing Access to Psychological Therapies (IAPT) initiative.
 Here is a Word version with each question 'tagged' to indicate which subscale it refers to (the hoarding subscale is probably the least helpful).
 The UK Institute of Psychiatry website provides a PDF version of the scale and see too pages 22-23 of their booklet for more details on OCI scoring, including typical scores for OCD sufferers and a 'normal' control group.
 It is suggested too that a total score of 40 or more suggests probable "caseness".
 Note both versions of the OCI given above just assess distress, not frequency, of symptoms.

 Yale-Brown obsessive compulsive scale (Y-BOCS) - probably the best known OCD assessment scale.
 Ideally it is administered by somebody who is trained in its use.
-I do use it as a self-administered scale (with the scoring sheet below) but this is pretty time consuming and it would probably be better to use a scale that is designed for self-administration.
 For online versions of the Y-BOCS scale & checklist, a downloadable PDF of the scale, background research and other helpful information visit www.brainphysics.com/ybocs.php

 OCD flow chart (Menzies) - an interesting & informative flow chart developed by Menzies and colleagues in Australia.